ciciswann/project-writeups/README.md

 - Durock stabilizers
 - Durock 67G Linear Switches (Smokey Teal)
 - Kuro Shiro Japanese Keycaps (Hiragana)
-- Krytox 205G0 Lubricant
 - Mill-max 0305 sockets (this converts the PCB to hot swappable, so you can switch out switches)

 Soldering Iron, flux, and solder for (you guessed it) soldering.
+Stabilizers and switches lubed with Krytox 205G0 Lubricant (this lube is only really recommended for linear switches, or tactile if you use a very light hand).

 ### Hardware Overview